osherjacobs/LabWork_Findings/vector8_writeup.md

 Tighter than the generic zeroed IMPHASH rule.
 Scopes to the scheduled task execution context specifically.

+## Caveat: The zeroed IMPHASH condition is brittle.
+Any .NET binary using pure P/Invoke runtime resolution will produce a zeroed IMPHASH legitimately — the CLR handles import resolution without a PE import table.
+An aware adversary defeats this rule with a single dummy DllImport declaration, which produces a non-zero IMPHASH and bypasses the condition entirely.
+The Company: "-" filter has the same weakness — a one-line assembly manifest change removes it.

+This rule catches unsophisticated or unmodified tooling.
+It is not a reliable control against an adversary who knows it exists.

 ### 2. EID 10 + EID 3 correlation — pre-correlated, streaming (High confidence, architectural requirement)

 ```kql